Home | African Safari

 1) Book in Advance

 African Safaris are now hugely popular and good safari camps often get booked out more than a year in advance, especially during the high season from July through to October.
 This means if you leave it too late your choices become limited and you end up having to shuffle the itinerary around to fit in with what is available instead of getting the camps, days and dates exactly how you wanted it.
 This can also end up costing more money as you end up choosing a more expensive camp just because it has space on your dates.
 High season bookings I suggest advance booking and planning of a year but preferably more, low season at least 6 months but also preferably more.
 Show more...

 2) Choosing which game park

 Different parks have different topography and weather patterns - this greatly affects animal movements at different times of the year.
 If you want to target certain species of animals, then some parks are better than others for certain species.
 Location and the logistics of getting to a park can greatly affect the prices so this has to also be factored into the equation.
 Some parks are overrun with tourists and others are remote with very few, all these factors make a huge difference to your experience.
 A volume of books wouldn't be able to cover all the permutations, therefore it is highly advisable to engage the services of a professional tour operator who knows their stuff and can give you the best advice according to what is important to you.
+If you are looking at safaris near the Victoria Falls area, compare wildlife parks closest to Victoria Falls.
 Show more...